 4.3.1 An increase of the tax-free allowance for commuting expenses.

 Employees who are partially or entirely accountable for the costs of travel from home to work and v.v., can, within the prevalent taxable boundaries, increase the tax-free payment for travel from home to work and vice versa by a sum comparable to the difference between the tax-exempted payment for travel from home to work and vice versa and any allowances received by the employer for the costs thereof.
 The amount of the tax-exempted sum depends on the number of travel days and the distance between home and work.
-This object is limited to the one-way travelling distance from home to work, measured with the ANWB route planner (fastest route), the minimum for payment of this entitlement fixed at €5 a month.
+This object is limited to the one-way travelling distance from home to work, measured with the most recent version of the route planner that is part of the personnel and payroll system, or the ANWB route planner in cases where this built-in travel planner cannot be used, the minimum for payment of this entitlement fixed at €5 a month.
 In the event of long-term illness, this is terminated on the first day of the month following the month in which the employee reported ill.

 4.3.2 A bicycle